simeononsecurity/simeononsecurity.ch/content/articles/pci-dss-explained-card-transaction-security/index.en.md

 2. **Protect Cardholder Data**: The **protection of cardholder data** lies at the heart of PCI-DSS.
 Organizations are required to ensure the **encrypted storage and transmission** of cardholder data.
 This encryption adds an additional layer of security, making it challenging for malicious actors to decipher the information.
 Strict **access controls** are also vital, **limiting exposure to authorized personnel**.

-3. **Maintain a Vulnerability Management Program**: The threat landscape is ever-evolving, necessitating a **proactive approach** to **vulnerability management**.
+3. **Maintain a Vulnerability Management Program**: The threat landscape is rapidly changing, necessitating a **proactive approach** to **vulnerability management**.
 Organizations should engage in **regular updates of anti-virus software** to shield against new threats.
-Furthermore, the development of **secure applications** aids in countering potential vulnerabilities, making it harder for cybercriminals to exploit weaknesses.
+Also, the development of **secure applications** aids in countering potential vulnerabilities, making it harder for cybercriminals to exploit weaknesses.

 4. **Implement Strong Access Control Measures**: **Controlling access** to cardholder data is of paramount importance.
 This entails **restricting access based on necessity**, ensuring that only individuals who require the data for legitimate purposes can access it.
 Incorporating **multifactor authentication** adds an extra layer of defense, requiring multiple forms of verification for entry.